l3wi/Compass/introduction/overview.md

 Like training wheels, the Coordinator prevents double spends until the network gains enough hashing power to be intrinsically secure.
 When the Tangle gains critical mass, the coordinator will no longer be required.

-Initially there was one coordinator run by IOTA Foundation.
+Initially there was one Coordinator run by IOTA Foundation.
 It issued a normal signed transaction called a “milestone”.
 Consensus was achieved by a transaction being confirmed, if and only if, it was referenced by a milestone.

+### Replacing the Coordinator

-Now, an open source coordinator, called Compass, has been released.
-Compass moves the Tangle towards true peer-to-peer consensus.
-If an invalid milestone is issued, the rest of the nodes will reject it.
+Considerable research is underway towards a secure replacement for the Coordinator.
+The first step, is releasing Compass, an open source coordinator.
+Compass allows public nodes to generate milestones.
+If an invalid milestone is released, then peer nodes will reject it.
+Nodes can be ranked based on their reputation for releasing valid milestones.

+### Node Reputation

+Nodes can be ranked by adapting a page ranking algorithm.
+This type of ranking has been applied to Gnutella file-sharing network allowing users to make informed judgments of authenticity before downloading content.
+The goal is to avoid the PoW race while making it impossible to double spend, as well as, penalizing spammers.

+Nodes that achieve a high level of trustworthiness are called "Stars".
+Stars issue reference transactions much like the IOTA Coordinator milestones, but the constellation of Stars is decentralized.

+### Tip Selection

+Research is also underway into the best tip selection.

+### Private Tangle

+Compass makes it possible to create a private Tangle.